I shall teach these criminals the word of the lord.

-In 1842 a women named Dorothea Dix agreed to teach Sunday school at a jail.
-What she witnessed changed her life forever.
+In 1841, Dorothea Dix started to teach Sunday school in a Boston prison.
+What she found shocked her.